vmware-archive/helm-crd/README.md

 for development (just as before this controller) and chart development is best performed against dedicated and disposable test clusters (minikube, etc).

+### Does this prevent `helm` CLI usage?

+No.  The `helm` CLI tool accesses tiller using a Kubernetes port-forward into the tiller pod, and this is unaffected by the presence of this controller.
+Port forward access can be blocked via RBAC policy (`pods/portforward` resource) if desired - and leaves HelmRelease resource objects as the only way to access tiller functionality.